intel/FPGA-Devcloud/main/QuickStartGuides/T2S/tutorials/fpga/pairhmm/README.md

 For implementing the PairHMM algorithm, the above equations are all we need, and we do not have to understand the biological background.

+## Set up the environment according to [instructions]().

+Basically, enter a working directory, and `source /data/t2s/setenv.sh a10 (or s10)` to set up the environment.
+The environment is determined based on the specific FPGA model (a10 or s10), and the version of the Intel FPGA SDK for OpenCL compiler (i.e. version of aoc).

 ## How to design a systolic array?

 ![](tiling/figures/dataflow.gif)